No. 1 UConn ends regular season by beating Marquette 63-53

 STORRS, Conn.
-(AP) — Olivia Nelson-Ododa had 19 points and 10 rebounds to lead top-ranked UConn past Marquette 63-53 on Monday night in the regular-season finale for both teams.
+(AP) — Top-ranked UConn hasn’t had to grind out many conference wins this season, making Monday’s regular-season finale a valuable learning experience for the Huskies.

-Aaliyah Edwards added 16 points and eight rebounds for UConn (21-1, 18-0 Big East), which ended the regular season without a conference loss for the eighth straight year.
+Olivia Nelson-Ododa had 19 points and 10 rebounds and Aaliyah Edwards added 16 points and eight boards as UConn held off Marquette 63-53 to finish undefeated in conference play for the eighth straight year.

+Freshman Paige Bueckers, who came in averaging 20 points, scored 13 on Monday, but just four after halftime.

+“We can’t go into every game needing 30 from Paige to win,” UConn coach Geno Auriemma said.
+“I don’t know that that’s possible.
+We need our perimeter players to step up and make their share of plays, make their share of shots to enhance whatever it is that Paige is doing.”

-Camryn Taylor scored 19 points to lead Marquette (17-5, 14-4), which lost for the first time in six games and will be the No. 2 seed in this weekend’s Big East Tournament.
+Camryn Taylor scored 19 points to lead Marquette (17-5, 14-4 Big East), which lost for the first time in six games and will be the No. 2 seed in this weekend’s Big East Tournament.

 Lauren Van Kleunen had 12 points and Jordan King added 11 for the Golden Eagles, who were blown out by the Huskies 87-58 last month at home.

-UConn’s Paige Bueckers had 30 points in that game.
-The star freshman, who came in averaging 20 points, scored 13 on Monday.
+Bueckers had 30 points in that game.

-UConn had been beating its conference opponents by an average of 35 points.
+UConn (21-1, 18-0) came in averaging 83.5 points a game and beating its conference opponents by an average of 35 points.
+But Marquette slowed the Huskies down, limiting UConn to two fast-break points.

+“I thought our defense was much improved from the first game,” Marquette coach Megan Duffy said.
+“We did a much better job of communicating and being in the right position to prevent some easy baskets.
+We did a good job of keeping them in the half court.”

+Bueckers had nine points in the first quarter and and the Huskies led 22-11 after 10 minutes, outscoring the Golden Eagles 12-2 in the paint.

+But Van Kleunen also scored nine first-half points to keep Marquette within striking distance.
 The Huskies led 37-25 at halftime thanks to 11 offensive rebounds and 15 second-chance points over the first two quarters.

-Marquette kept it close in the second half, twice pulling the game to within single digits after UConn built its lead to 15 points.
+Marquette kept it close in the second half, twice pulling within single digits after UConn built its lead to 15 points.

+“It’s good preparation for the NCAA Tournament, where you never know what’s going to happen,” Nelson-Ododa said.
+“One night can be completely different from the next game and I’m glad we got a taste of it now.”

 BIG PICTURE